 But, obviously — this level of annoyance is going to vary from person to person and community to community, especially at this stage of things.
 I know there’s a huge variety in readers’ situations right now — many are still working mostly remotely, while others are back to work like it’s 2019 (and maybe have been since mid-2020).
 And it may be assumed that people who are high risk or otherwise concerned are still social distancing and just not attending meetings like this.

 So I’m curious to hear from you — what are you observing in your office, job, and/or career about head colds and business etiquette in 2022?
 What guidance have you gotten from management?
 If you were working with a new client or coworker and you were sick before a must-attend meeting, how would you handle the situation?
-(Do you discuss beforehand what people’s comfort levels are, or otherwise signify it, such as with conferences where you could choose a different color lanyard to express your social distancing comfort level?)
-How common do you find masks in business meetings outside your company — e.g., would you expect someone sick to wear a good quality mask like an N95 and skip shaking hands?
+(Do you discuss beforehand what people’s comfort levels are, or otherwise signal it, such as at conferences where you choose a different color lanyard to express your social distancing comfort level?)
+How common do you find masks in business meetings outside your company, e.g., would you expect someone sick to wear a good quality mask like an N95 and skip shaking hands?

 This calls to mind an older post of ours about shaking hands while you’re sick — the reader who wrote in noted that she was annoyed when people gave a little spiel about not shaking hands during recruiting season because they were sick.

 The reader comments in response were kind of interesting — it was 2010, not long after the big swine flu scare, and readers seemed equally split between “of course you don’t shake hands while sick,” and “just wash your hands before you shake.”
 A few people noted that they would find it awkward if someone declined to shake hands and that it would taint their perception of the person.
 (Especially not good for recruiting season!)
 Alternatives to shaking hands that were mentioned included fist bumps and “grasping the upper arm warmly” and explaining why.
 (I suppose elbow bumping would also be an option these days?)